TheRealFREDP3D/My-Writeups/Brute It/Brute It.md

 ## PORT 22 - SSH - OpenSSH 7.6p1

-Let use everything we have gathered so far and connect user john on SSH using the cracked password:
+Now, it is time to use everything we have gathered so far and connect to the target using **username** `john` on SSH:

 ``` ❯ ssh -i id_rsa john@bruteit.thm
 The authenticity of host 'bruteit.thm (10.10.150.236)' can't be established.